danthegoodman1/node-redis-streams/README.md

 The reclaim loop will use the same `recordHandler` and `errorHandler` methods defined in the `Consumer` initialization.

 When a record has been claimed from another consumer, it will have the additional property `reclaimed: true` on the `record` object.
-The `reclaimed` key will be `undefined` otherwise, as we opt to only add it in when necessary for speed of processing.
+The `reclaimed` key will be `false` otherwise.

 _Note: this will overwrite any `reclaimed` key you may have in your original record, so best to avoid it or name it something else._